ronitd2002/hartree-fock-qc/README.md

 This is professor David Sherrill's video on Hartree-Fock theory and might serve as a great primer for those who are unaware of the requisite theory.

 [![Introduction to Hartree-Fock Molecular Orbital Theory Part 1](https://img.youtube.com/vi/qcYxyP_SDLU/0.jpg)](https://www.youtube.com/watch?v=qcYxyP_SDLU&list=PLFYoDkTAQWKBarFNED2smakjXwK5hkUrP&index=13)

+A good set of *Quantum Chemistry* resources can be found at his very own open access [notes](http://vergil.chemistry.gatech.edu/notes/).
+It is important to understand chemical structure and HF, DFT methods to accurately work on quantum chemical simulations using quantum circuits.